supercomputer7/nahmanboot_old/README.md

-# nahmanboot
+# nahmanboot - NahmanOS Bootloader

 NahmanBoot is a bootloader intended for x86 PCs (only).
-Boots from Real Mode to 32 Bit Protected Mode.
+Booting from Real Mode to 32 Bit Protected Mode.
 Written in x86 assembly & C.

 Check SUPPORT.md for support list (what is planned, what will not be implemented).